ClaytonWas/Tuned-In/README.md

 2. Run `npm install` in this folder to install all dependencies.
 3. Run `npm run build` to build the extension.
 4. Load the newly created `dist` directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+5. Deploy a [Spotify API](https://github.com/ClaytonWas/tuned-in-api) endpoint with [Spotify for Developers](https://developer.spotify.com/)
-5. Click the extension icon to open the summary side panel.
+6. Click the extension icon to open the summary side panel.
-6. Open any web page, the page's content summary will automatically be displayed in the side panel.
+7. Open any web page, the page's content summary will automatically be displayed in the side panel.

 ## Creating your own extension

 If you use this sample as the foundation for your own extension, be sure to update the `"trial_tokens"` field [with your own origin trial token](https://developer.chrome.com/docs/web-platform/origin-trials#extensions) and to remove the `"key"` field in `manifest.json`.
+The **Summarizer** API is an extension of the **Writer** API, get your trial token from there.